RFillers/rfiller/frontend/README.md

   node -v
   ```

-pnpm: This project uses pnpm for package management.
+- This project uses pnpm for package management.
 If you don’t have pnpm installed, you can install it via npm:
   ```bash
   npm install -g pnpm
   ```